 Genetic Analysis of Pinus sylvestris L. and Pinus sylvestris forma turfosa L. Using RAPD Markers

 The purpose of the present study was to determine the level of genetic diversity within and among Ciuc basin, Romania (populations from Mohos and Luci raised bogs in Harghita Mountain and Sumuleu in Ciuc Mountain) Pinus sylvestris populations using molecular markers.
-Two of populations (Mohos and Luci) seems to be the descendants that survived the continental glaciation.
+Two of populations (Mohos and Luci) seem to be the descendants that survived the continental glaciations.
 Genetic diversity was analyzed by RAPD (Random Amplified Polymorphic DNA).
-Nine primers were selected for analysis, which generated reproducible bands.
+Nine primers were selected for analysis, which generated reproductible bands.
 On base of presence or absence of homologues bands Nei’s gene diversity, the percentage of polymorphic loci and Nei’s unbiased genetic distance were calculated.
 The level of genetic variation among populations was found to be low.
 For both populations the variation values among populations were higher than within populations.
 The fossil records and geological historical data explain the extremely low genetic diversity of this species.
 Pinus sylvestris experienced strong bottlenecks during its evolutionary history, which caused the loss of genetic variation.
 Genetic drift and breeding in post-bottlenecked small populations may be the major forces that contribute to low genetic diversity and genetic differentiation of populations.
 Human activities may have accelerated the loss of genetic diversity in Pinus sylvestris.

 Distribution - Permissions - Copyright